EOSIO/eos/lstests/README.md

 1. `threshold` : Information at or above the `threshold` will be written to the logging destination.
 2. `monochrome` : If `True`, remove all the style and color codes (e.g. `\033[1;31m` for bold red) when writing the text to the logging destination.
 Default value is `False`.
 3. `buffered` : If `True`, it will be *possible* to buffer the logging information and flush it in a coordinated manner.
 This is helpful when there are multiple threads running simultaneously.
+Default value is `True`.
-4. `show_clock_time` : Show the clock time in the line.
+4. `show_clock_time` : Show clock time in each line.
 Default value is `True`.
-5. `show_elapsed_time` : Show the elapsed time in the line.
+5. `show_elapsed_time` : Show elapsed time in each line.
 Default value is `True`.
 6. `show_filename` : Show the name of the file that invokes the logging.
 Default value is `True`.
 7. `show_lineno` : Show the line number of the function that invokes the logging.
 Default value is `True`.
 8. `show_function` : Show the name of the function that invokes the logging.
 Default value is `True`.